Subjects:

 A safety margin (IBK) of 1,5 x IB applies to each transistor circuit.
 So the value of IB has to be multiplied by 1,5 again.
 The reason for this will be explained later.

-The base current is only 12% of the Collector-Emittor current.
-Now it can be clearly seen that a transistor can be turned into a large main current from a small bass current.
+The base current is only 12% of the Collector-Emitter current.
+It is now clearly visible that a transistor can be turned into a large main current from a small bass current.

 Now that all currents in the diagram are known, the resistance RB can be calculated.